He traded fjords and lutefisk for prairies and beef and in the process became part of Fort Worth’s wild West lore.

 Fast-forward to 1938.
-Anderson, by then eighty-three years old and living above his gun store at 1101 Houston Street (his store can be seen in the circa 1910 header photo at the top of this page), related his memories of early Fort Worth to an interviewer of the Federal Writers’ Project.
-This is the abstract typed by the interviewer.
+Anderson, by then eighty-three years old and living above his gun store at 1101 Houston Street, related his memories of early Fort Worth to an interviewer of the Federal Writers’ Project.
+Above is the abstract typed by the interviewer.
 Note that Anderson said his first big sale was $360 (about $8,000 today) in six-shooters and ammunition to the Sam Bass gang.

 Anderson also told the interviewer about how he and two of his “six-gun Colt .45″s in 1884 played a role in Timothy Isaiah “Longhaired Jim” Courtright’s great escape (see Part 1).
 In his own words, here is Anderson’s account (which differs in some minor details from published accounts):

 “When I established my gun store . . .
 I started with a capital of $15, borrowed money, and have continued in the business since.
 I am, at this time, the oldest merchandising business in Fort Worth.

 “In Fort Worth in those days, the gun equalized the size of man, and everybody carried a gun.
 My business thrived.
 To illustrate how the pistol equalized man, I shall relate the Jim Courtright episode.
 Courtright was a man whom everyone admired. . . .
 He had served as marshal for the town and had an unusual large number of friends among all classes of people.”
 (Photo from Tarrant County College NE.)